gapdays/gapdays2024-summer/registration.md

 To register please send an fill out the linked [form](https://forms.office.com/e/EkXvkpmrhu).

+### Talks
+We are looking for more talks, so please <a href="mailto:{{site.email}}">contact us via email</a> and let us know if you would like to give a talk about your research!
+We welcome talks about computational mathematics research, which utilised GAP.

 ### On funding

 We have some limited funding to support travel and accommodation costs